-Income-producing property held at cost at December 31, 2019 and 2018 consists of land in the amount of \$2,115,254.
+Income-producing property held at cost at December 31, 2020 and 2019 consisted of land in the amount of \$2,115,254.

 MEC leases the land under an operating ground lease arrangement to an unrelated third party.
 The master lease expires on October 31, 2058.
-Subsequent to year end, the lease rate was renegotiated and revised as noted below.
+In September 2020, based on the terms in the master lease, the lease rate was renegotiated and revised as noted below.